 Southwest Wisconsin Technical College is regionally accredited by the Higher Learning Commission (HLC).

 12. Georgia Northwestern Technical College

 Dedicated to providing its learners with accessible educational options, GNTC offers a variety of online courses and programs that accommodate distance students and working professionals.
 GNTC students can access 13 online degrees, 11 diplomas, and more than 45 technical certificates, including the online medical coding certificate.
 Within this certificate, students gain the foundational knowledge of the medical profession, plus the procedural coding skills necessary to obtain a variety of entry-level careers in medical administration.

 Requiring 24 credits total, the medical coding certificate online comprises eight courses covering topics like document production, procedural coding, and anatomy and terminology.
 Students typically complete the program in 30 weeks, benefitting from multiple start dates each year and customizable course loads.
 The majority of courses run asynchronously, but some classes feature scheduled meetings and interactive sessions.
 Each course typically runs for a maximum of 15 weeks.

 Though students can earn their medical coding certification online, GNTC may require students to attend an on–campus orientation prior to starting the program.
 In-state students also benefit from online courses by paying a lower tuition rate than nonresidents.
 Online students can access the digital library, tutoring services, and career services.
 GNTC features an open admission policy that admits applicants without the need for a high school diploma or GED.

-Georgia Northwestern Technical College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Georgia Northwestern Technical College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).